gabriel-ferreira-life/Spotify-Data-Project/README.md

 ## Full Report

-For a detailed breakdown of this project, please refer to the full report in the [PDF file](report/Barros and Ferreira - Final Report.pdf).
+For a detailed breakdown of this project, please refer to the full report in the [PDF](report/Barros and Ferreira - Final Report.pdf).